German firms tested 4-day workweek — here's the outcome – DW – 11/05/2024

 Surprises regarding health and environmental impact

-The study has also shown that participants were more physically active during the four-day week, and they slept an average of 38 minutes more per week than those in the five-day control group.
+The study has also shown that participants were more physically active during the 4-day workweek, and they slept an average of 38 minutes more per week than those in the five-day control group.
 However, monthly sick days only dropped slightly, a statistically insignificant difference compared to the same period a year ago.

 Marika Platz from Münster University, who analyzed the data, said she was surprised at the number of sick days because similar studies in other countries showed a significant reduction.

-Another surprise, she told DW, was the lack of environmental benefits from reduced working hours during the German test as other countries reported a positive impact from offices that could be shut down completely for one day, and fewer commutes to work that resulted in higher savings of energy.
+Another surprise, she told DW, was the lack of environmental benefits from reduced working hours during the German test as other countries reported a positive impact from offices that could be shut down completely for one day, and fewer commutes to work that resulted in higher energy savings.
 The reason for this was probably that some German employees took advantage of the long weekends to travel, she said, which reduced any potential energy savings.

 Flawed data from a skewed test?

-A closer look at the design of the study, however, might raise some doubt about how meaningful the findings are.
+A closer look at the design of the study, however, might raise some doubt about how useful the findings are.

 Around 20% reduced hours by between 11% and 19% per day, while about half cut work time by less than 10%, or roughly four hours per week.
 So, in total only in 85% of the cases did employees get a full day off.